 Having a healthy chunk of money in a savings account can put a smile on anyone’s face.
 That is because having a nest egg can offer an added layer of financial certainty for the future.
 The trouble is that many people don’t know the best way to save for their individual situation, and the vast number of financial products intended to help don’t always make it clear how to maximize your savings potential.

-In order to help you understand when and how you should save money, Navy Federal compiled this list of “good-to-know” tips:
+In order to help you understand when and how you should save money, Navy Federal has compiled these “good-to-know” tips.

-Tip #4: Acknowledge when it may not be the right time to save.
 You may be thinking, “Did I read that right?”
 You did.
 There are certain times when saving may not be the most prudent choice for your financial future.
-For example, say you have an extra $10,000 you plan on putting into a savings account with a 0.25 percent interest rate.
-However, you also have $10,000 in credit card debt that charges a 15 percent interest rate.
+For example, say you have an extra $10,000 you plan on putting into a savings account with a 0.25% interest rate.
+However, you also have $10,000 in credit card debt that charges a 15% interest rate.
 In this instance, it might be more financially sound to pay off your debt quickly.

 Whether your savings are intended as a security net or to grow over time—or both!—your money can work harder for you if you use the right savings tools and strategies.
 Learn more about increasing your savings with a certificate or IRA from Navy Federal.

 This content is intended to provide general information and shouldn't be considered legal, tax or financial advice.
 It's always a good idea to consult a tax or financial advisor for specific information on how certain laws apply to your situation and about your individual financial situation.